 To find out if you are eligible for 30 hours free childcare, you can apply now on the Childcare Service.
 You will need your national insurance number and, where applicable, your partner’s national insurance number to fill in the application form.

-To keep your 30 hours free childcare place, you will need to check your details are up to date every 3 months at www.gov.uk/childcareaccount.
+To keep your 30 hours free childcare place, you will need to renew your eligibility code every 3 months as prompted by HMRC or before the code's end date, at www.gov.uk/childcareaccount.
 If you don't, the funding is stopped.

 If parents encounter any problems with the application process or with accessing the childcare account, they can call the childcare service Customer Interaction Centre on 0300 123 4097.